 The Indianapolis Chapter of the American Sewing Guild supports many different service projects.
 Community Service projects are completed at a chapter level and at a neighborhood group level.
 Anyone can participate in any project.
 The three major projects sponsored by the chapter are:

 Join us and make someone’s day with these Community Service Projects.
 As neighborhood groups want to open their project to other members, we will post them on this site.
-Each project information is found below.
-Thank You to all of our members who give of themselves with these projects and many others.
+Each project is listed below.
+Thank you to all of our members who give of themselves with these projects and many others.

 This past year we were joined by the Family Career and Community Leaders of America (FCCLA) in our effort to create these stockings.
 The FCCLA members are from many central Indiana high schools.
 This is a good project for high school students.
 Giving of their time and talents have been much appreciated.

 The Christmas Stocking instructions and pattern can be found here: Christmas Stocking When your stockings are completed, contact email@example.com to make arrangements for pickup.

 St. Vincent Seton Hospital provides comprehensive acute care for those who are potentially critically ill and requiring more specialized treatment and intensive nursing intervention than generally available within more traditional nursing home and sub-acute care programs.
 Services include: ventilator and individualized weaning programs, complex infusion therapy, long-term wound care, chemotherapy, respiratory, physical, occupational, and speech therapies, surgery, radiology, dialysis, laboratory services, telemetry and hemodynamic monitoring to name a few.